hack-r/pyserpZotero/README.md

 | SerpAPI      | https://serpAPI.com                    |
 | Zotero       | https://zotero.org                     |

-## What does it do?

-_pyserpZotero_ is a Python library designed to automate the search, management of scholarly literature citations, and attachment of free PDFs to Zotero citations.
-It leverages SerpAPI for reliable access to Google Scholar and utilizes the Zotero service for efficient citation management.
-The library simplifies the process of searching for academic papers, downloading them (where available for free), and organizing citations directly into your Zotero library.

-_pyserpZotero_ offers the following functions for (semi-) automating literature review tasks:

-- _SerpZot_ (class) - Instantiates a SerpZot object for API management.
-  - **SearchScholar** - Searches Google Scholar for papers corresponding to 1 or more search terms and captures their identifiers.
-  - **Search2Zotero** - Pulls references from Google using identifiers from _SearchScholar_, converts to Bibtex via CrossRef, reformats for Zotero, looks for PDFs, and uploads to your Zotero cloud library (results will automatically sync to the desktop client, if installed).
-  - **CleanZot** - Attempt to remove/replace broken LaTex and other formatting in titles.

 ## How to configure it?

+ArXiv, BioRxiv, and MedRxiv do not require configuration, although they can be disabled in the config file.
 You'll need to provide an API key for serpAPI and Zotero, as well as a Zotero library Id.
 You can either provide these directly as arguments to the functions, via the interactive mode, or manage them more securely via a YAML configuration file, as in the _Example Usage_ below.

-Yes, considering the addition of the GUI to your `pyserpZotero` project, it is highly recommended to update the `README.md` to reflect this new feature.
-Updating the `README.md` will help users understand the full capabilities of your tool, how to install it, and how to use both the CLI and GUI interfaces.

-Below are suggestions for updating your `README.md`:

----

-**pyserpZotero** is a Python library and application designed to automate the search and management of scholarly literature citations, as well as the attachment of free PDFs to Zotero citations.
-It leverages the power of SerpAPI for reliable access to Google Scholar and utilizes the Zotero service for efficient citation management.
-The tool simplifies the process of searching for academic papers, downloading them (where available for free), and organizing citations directly into your Zotero library.

 ### Key Features